 Coming into effect from 1 April 2018, Minimum Energy Efficiency Standards (MEES) will make it unlawful to grant new leases to properties with an F or G Energy Performance Certificate (EPC) rating.
 From April 2023 the rules will be extended to include all existing commercial leases.

 According to figures from Landmark, who hold a government database of all EPC rated properties, it is estimated this legislation will affect nearly a fifth of EPC building stock.

-The new legislation will apply to all properties that currently require, or will require an EPC.
-This includes leases from 6 months (including extensions) to 99 years, new leases, renewals and sub-lets.
-There are some exemptions to the legislation; these relate to the cost effectiveness and ROI of updates required, third party consent and devaluation.
-Our experts can help you navigate the guidelines and ensure you thoroughly assess your properties and make the right decisions on how to comply for your business.
+The legislation will apply to all new leases, extensions, renewals and sub-lets (from 6 months to 99 years).
+However, there are some exemptions; these relate to the cost effectiveness and ROI of updates required, third party consent and devaluation.
+Our experts can help you navigate the guidelines and assess your properties to ensure you make the right decisions on how to comply for your business.

 If you have any questions or would like us to get in touch, please contact the Utilitywise team using the form below.